Heart Information

 What is it?

-Pneumothorax is a condition where air gets trapped between the lung and chest wall, causing the lung to collapse partially or fully.
-This can make breathing difficult and painful.
+Pneumothorax is a medical emergency that occurs when air leaks into the space between the lung and chest wall, causing the lung to collapse.

 Pneumothorax can also occur along with other conditions, and in some cases, is associated with trauma or complication of a medical procedure.